 Option 2: Automated LibreOffice Install and Update Script

-This bash script automates the entire process: it detects the latest stable LibreOffice version from The Document Foundation’s download server, downloads the correct tarball, extracts and installs all DEB packages, and adds desktop integration.
-You can rerun the same script at any time to update LibreOffice when a newer version becomes available.
+This script detects the latest stable version from The Document Foundation’s download server, downloads the tarball, installs all DEB packages, and adds desktop integration.
+Rerun it whenever you want to check for updates.

 Create the script file: